The often demanding job of communicating with other people has been facilitated by using robots.

-Both robots have ultrasonic sensors, pressure sensors, gyroscope and GPS system.
+Both robots have ultrasonic sensors, pressure sensors, gyroscope,s and GPS systems.
 They can work for up to 6 hours from one battery charge.

-Robots help people at the National Bank of Oman in consulting clients, answering questions and filling out the documents.
+Robots help people at the National Bank of Oman in consulting clients, answering questions, and filling out documents.
 They communicate in several languages ― one of the key factors in choosing the robots according to the bank.
-Robots can consult people on their investments, credit rates and other things associated with banks.
-Usually most people consultants get tired after repeating the same information during the day, while the robot is always polite, always gives the most detailed answer and helps people with their banking chores.
+Robots can consult people on their investments, credit rates, and other things associated with banks.
+Usually, most people consultants get tired after repeating the same information during the day, while the robot is always polite, always gives the most detailed answer, and helps people with their banking chores.